-The Spatial Sciences Conference 2007 attracted (to be confirmed) 1000 delegates, primarily from the Government sector.
+The Spatial Sciences Conference 2007 attracted 560 delegates, primarily from the Government sector.
 These delegates will also be interested in an Open Source conference.
 Our theme of focusing on the User will specifically target the Government sector, including threads specifically of interest to the Government attendees.